 Unfortunately, it’s impossible to avoid hail damage in some areas of the country.
 However, there are some things you can do to limit the risk of damage and injury in a severe hailstorm.

-If you are caught outside in a severe hailstorm and cannot find shelter, protect your head, and stay away from low-lying areas that may flood, and stay away from trees as they can lose branches and attract lightning in a storm.
+If you are caught outside in a severe hailstorm and cannot find shelter, protect your head, and stay away from low-lying areas that may flood.
+Also stay away from trees as they can lose branches and attract lightning in a storm.

-The best way to protect your family and yourself from a severe storm is by being prepared.
-Ensure you have a disaster preparedness plan for your family, so you all know where to go and how to contact each other after an emergency.
-Ensure your emergency storm kit is stocked up and accessible, and lastly, always plan ahead of time by checking the forecast outside with a weather radar app.
+Ensure you have a disaster readiness plan for your family, so you all know where to go and how to contact each other after an emergency.
+Keep your emergency storm kit stocked up and accessible, and lastly, always plan ahead of time by checking the forecast outside with a weather radar app.